 In former days, the common hippo was distributed over most of Africa – even in the Sahara Desert, about 10,000 years ago, when the vegetation here was lush.
-It was also found along the Nile River, all the way up through Egypt.
-In ancient Egyptian mythology, the god Seth – who is sometimes depicted as a hippo – killed his brother Osiris and spread his parts all over Egypt.
-The falcon-headed god Horus, son of Osiris, revenged his father and killed Seth.
-The battle between Horus and Seth is often depicted, e.g. in the Temple of Horus, in Idfu, southern Egypt.
+It was also found along the Nile River, all the way up through Egypt, where it became extinct, probably due to hunting.

-The hippo was exterminated in Egypt, probably by hunting.
-Everywhere in Africa, hippo meat is much relished by people, and it has become extinct many places due to over-hunting.
+In the major part of Africa, hippo meat is much relished by people, and it has become extinct in countless places due to overhunting.
 Hippos are also often killed because of the damage they cause by eating crops.
-Today, hippos are only common in some national parks and private game parks.
+Today, the species is only common in some national parks and private game parks.

 In Columbia, a herd of hippos, once owned by the late drug baron Pablo Escobar, has spread to wetlands near his former estate.
 Nobody knows, how many animals are living in the wild here, but they constitute a growing threat to the local wildlife.
 (Source: bbc.com/news/magazine-27905743)

-In ancient Egyptian mythology, the god Seth – who is sometimes depicted as a hippo – killed his brother Osiris and spread his parts all over Egypt.
-The falcon-headed god Horus, son of Osiris, revenged his father, killing Seth.
-The battle between Horus and Seth is depicted in many Egyptian temples, as here in the Temple of Horus, Idfu, southern Egypt.
+The battle between Horus and Seth is depicted in many Egyptian temples, here in the Temple of Horus, Idfu.
 (Photo copyright © by Kaj Halberg)

 Not all wild hippos are dangerous, and some can even get accustomed to people, becoming quite docile.
-One such hippo was Huberta (initially called Hubert, as she was thought to be a male), which, in 1928, left her home in Zululand and began wandering.
-For more than two-and-a-half years, she amazed biologists by walking about in fields, villages and even towns, sometimes covering several kilometres a day, and altogether more than 1,600 kilometres.
+One such hippo was Huberta, which was initially called Hubert, as she was thought to be a male.
+In 1928, she left her home in Zululand and began wandering.
+For more than two-and-a-half years, she amazed biologists by walking about in fields, villages and even towns, sometimes covering several kilometres a day.
+Altogether, she walked more than 1,600 km.

 The carcass of Huberta was shipped to London to a taxidermist, arriving back in South Africa in 1932.
 (Photo: Public domain)

-A sister species is the little-studied Malagasy pygmy hippo (C. madagascariensis), one of three recently extinct hippo species from Madagascar.
-The Malagasy pygmy hippo was of similar size, but more terrestrial than C. liberiensis, inhabiting forested highlands of Madagascar.
+A sister species was the little-studied Malagasy pygmy hippo (C. madagascariensis), one of three recently extinct hippo species from Madagascar.
+The Malagasy pygmy hippo was of similar size to C. liberiensis, but was more terrestrial, inhabiting forested highlands.
 It is believed to have gone extinct within the last 500 years.
 In former times, very similar species lived in East Africa, India, and southern Europe.

-Grazing male pygmy hippo (Choeropsis liberiensis), Givskud Zoo, Jutland, Denmark.
+Grazing male pygmy hippo, Givskud Zoo, Jutland, Denmark.
 (Photo copyright © by Kaj Halberg)